SerenityOS/serenity/Documentation/VSCodeConfiguration.md

 The WSL Remote extension allows you to use VSCode in Windows while using the normal WSL workflow.
 This works surprisingly well, but for code comprehension speed you should put the Serenity directory on your WSL root partition.

-## Note on CMake

-The CMake Tools plugin for VSCode does not work with projects that don't accept a CMAKE_BUILD_TYPE.
-See also [this CMake Tools issue](https://github.com/microsoft/vscode-cmake-tools/issues/1639); an appropriate feature is planned for 1.9.0.
-For now, it is best to disable all CMake extensions when working on Serenity.

 ## Code comprehension

 Both C++ comprehension tools listed below report fake errors.